/ By Debra Rainey /

 We’re excited that LA local Carola Secada is working with us to create a series of dinner experiences you won’t want to miss!
 Carola is a seasoned community activist and organizer in the Greater Los Angeles area with broad experience in community outreach and engagement, and strategic collaboration for the common good.

-She’s spent more than 15 years in the nonprofit sector in a number of capacities, including serving as a Common Good Consultant for the Common Good Collaborative; Director of Educational Partnerships at Every Monday Matters; Vice President of Programs at Camino Nuevo Charter Academy; and Executive Director of YMCA of Greater Long Beach.
+She’s spent more than 15 years in the nonprofit sector in a number of capacities, including serving as a Common Good Consultant for the Common Good Collective; Director of Educational Partnerships at Every Monday Matters; Vice President of Programs at Camino Nuevo Charter Academy; and Executive Director of YMCA of Greater Long Beach.

 Here’s how she’s working to make sure Upswell LA attendees enjoy a “full course” of LA’s cultural specialties.